Bullying at School: Is Your Child a Victim and You Don’t Know It?

-They might become disinterested in their schoolwork, losing concentration and attention.
+Victims of school bullying might become disinterested in their assignments, losing concentration and attention.

-- They should know that they’re not alone and that they can always count on you for help and to listen.
+- Let your child know that he/she isn’t alone and can always count on you for help and to listen.

-- If you find that they’re being bullied, stay calm.
+- Stay calm.
 Don’t show concern.
-Your child needs to see determination, a positive attitude, and strength of character.
+Your child needs to see determination, a positive attitude and strength of character.

-- It’s important to go to the school and talk with a responsible person.
-They will help you find the right way to resolve this conflict.
+- Go to the school and talk to an authority figure.
+That person will help you find the right way to resolve this conflict.

-- Communication must be maintained with the school so that you can count on their support and help both children receive a better education in non-aggression.
+- Communication must be maintained with the school so that you can count on its support and help both the victim and the bully (or bullies) receive a better education about non-aggression.